Russian missile attack kills policeman, wounds 73 people in Zelenskyy's hometown in central Ukraine

 KYIV, Ukraine (AP) — A Russian missile attack Friday on Ukrainian President Volodymyr Zelenskyy’s hometown killed one policeman and wounded at least 73 people, including nine policemen, Ukrainian officials said.
 Another attack in the southern Kherson region killed three people.

 The strikes were among multiple Russian attacks across the country overnight, officials said.
-Meanwhile, Moscow is trying to strengthen its position politically with local elections in the four regions it has illegally annexed, even though it doesn't fully control any of the four.
+Meanwhile, Moscow is trying to strengthen its position politically with local elections in the four regions it illegally annexed last year, even though it doesn't fully control any of the four.
 Ukraine's Foreign Ministry said in a statement that it does not recognize the "fake elections."

 The strikes came days after 16 people were killed in a Russian attack on a market in eastern Ukraine and drone debris was found in Romania.
 That sparked fears among local residents that the war could spread into the NATO-member country bordering Ukraine.